Ronnie Barker: Porridge, Open All Hours and other work

 Following the success of The Two Ronnies, the BBC let Barker decide what he wanted to do.
 The Two Ronnies took up one third of a year to produce, allowing time for Barker and Corbett to do a solo project each.
 Barker opted to produce some sitcom pilots shown as part of 1973's Seven of One.
 Two of these pilots, Open All Hours (written by Roy Clarke) and Prisoner and Escort (written by Dick Clement and Ian La Frenais) became series.
 Prisoner and Escort became Porridge, airing from 1974 to 1977, with Barker starring as the cynical and cunning prisoner Norman Stanley Fletcher.
 Porridge was the first sitcom to take place in a prison; The Times said the show "was about what it took to survive in prison, the little day-to-day triumphs over the system that kept the prisoners sane."

 The opening sequence of the programme showed Fletcher being directed to his cell, as prison doors are locked behind him, all the while the judge can be heard pronouncing judgement and sentence.
 The judge's voice was performed by Barker.
 The show became a huge success, attracting 15 million viewers and earning what the BBC described as "a chorus of critical acclaim and public adoration for what remains one of the most classic British sitcoms ever produced."
-The Times called Fletcher his "finest creation".
-Barker privately regarded the series as the finest work of his career.
+The Times called "Fletcher" Barker's "finest creation," while Barker himself privately regarded the series also as the finest work of his career.
 He won the BAFTA for Best Light Entertainment Performance in 1975 for his performance.